Chatoyancy: Optimal presentation of effect

 A cabochon yellow-green quartz showing the cat's-eye effect.

 To bring out the chatoyancy effect, gemstones are typically fashioned into a cabochon cut, characterized by a rounded, flat base rather than facets, with the fibrous structures aligned parallel to the base.
 High-quality specimens display a single, sharply defined band of light that moves across the stone when rotated, while lower-quality stones may show a banded effect similar to cat's-eye quartz.
 Faceted stones do not showcase the effect well.

 Varieties of chatoyant materials

-Gem species known for this phenomenon include the aforementioned quartz, chrysoberyl, beryl (especially. aquamarine varieties), charoite, tourmaline, labradorite, selenite, feldspar, apatite, moonstone, thomsonite and scapolite amongst others.
-Chatoyancy is not limited to gemstones but can also be found in various wood species and carbon fiber.
+Gem species known for this phenomenon include quartz, chrysoberyl, beryl (especially aquamarine varieties), charoite, tourmaline, labradorite, selenite, feldspar, apatite, moonstone, thomsonite and scapolite amongst others.
+Chatoyancy is not limited to gemstones but can also be found in wood and carbon fiber.
 Synthetically made gemstones with optical fibers can also have chatoyancy.
 These gemstones are available in a variety of vibrant colors.